Adam Jones (rugby union, born 1981): Club career

-International
+International career

 Following several successful seasons at club level, Jones received a call up to the Wales squad in 2003, making his debut as a replacement against England during the 2003 Six Nations.

 Jones almost immediately pinned down the No.3 jersey and was selected for Wales' World Cup squad at the end of 2003.
 He featured in all of Wales' games at the tournament, starting in the crucial group games against Italy and New Zealand and the quarter final loss to England.
 At the time, fears over Jones' fitness led to him only playing the first half of games, a trend that he emphatically ended as his career developed.

 Jones continued to hold down the starting tighthead spot through the 2004 Six Nations and autumn Internationals.

 In 2005, Jones was a key member of the Welsh Grand Slam-winning side, starting all five of Wales' games en route to their historic achievement, it was alongside Gethin Jenkins that he provided a platform for the side in 2005.

 Jones was a solid presence during the 2006 Six Nations, and was also one of the senior squad members for Wales' summer tour to Argentina.
 Following a difficult tournament for Wales in the 2007 Six Nations, Jones was selected for his second World Cup in the autumn of 2007.

 In that year's World Cup Jones played in the group stage against Canada and Australia, but was dropped in favour of Worcester's Chris Horsman for the crucial final group game against Fiji.
 Bouncing back from the disappointment of the World Cup, Jones played in four of Wales' games on their way to the Grand Slam in the 2008 Six Nations.

 Jones' improvement under the guidance of Warren Gatland saw him selected for the 2009 British & Irish Lions tour to South Africa and he made the squad for the first Test in Durban.
 After shoring up the Lions' retreating scrum in the first Test, Jones started the narrow second Test loss to South Africa in Pretoria.
 In June 2009 Gethin Jenkins, Jones and Matthew Rees were selected as the British & Irish Lions front row for the 2nd Test against South Africa.
 This was the first time an all-Welsh front row was selected for a Lions test match since Billy Williams, Bryn Meredith and Courtney Meredith on the 1955 Lions tour.
 Jones was sent home after the 2nd test match with South Africa in which they lost 28–25 after dislocating his right shoulder.
 Jones was sidelined for six months with the injury and had surgery on torn shoulder ligaments.
 During the two Tests, Jones was on the field for 81 minutes, during which the British Lions scored 30 points and conceded 15.
 In his absence, the Lions scored 16 points and conceded 39.